 Parens-Ukraine is a Polish clinic, which started operating in 2012 in Ukraine, Lviv.
 We are a part of Medical Parens Group, which was founded in 2005 in Poland and now there is a network of Parens clinics and laboratories all over Poland and one in Ukraine.
-At Parens-Ukraine we are implementing the experience of our
+At Parens-Ukraine we are

 IVF and Egg Donation in Ukraine